MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

 "amazonec2-security-group=sheshir-security",
 "amazonec2-instance-type=t2.small"]
 ```
 This configuration is important for defining how the GitLab Runner manages machines for running jobs.
-The settings can be adjusted based on the specific requirements of the tasks that the runner will be performing.
+The settings can be adjusted based on the specific requirements of the tasks that the runner will be performing.<br>
-`[runners.machine]`: This line signifies the start of the configuration for the runner's machine settings.
+`[runners.machine]`: This line signifies the start of the configuration for the runner's machine settings.<br>
 `IdleCount = 2`: This line sets the number of idle machines that the runner should maintain.
-This can help to reduce the time it takes to start new jobs, as there are already machines available
+This can help to reduce the time it takes to start new jobs, as there are already machines available<br>
 `IdleScaleFactor = 1.2`: This line sets the scale factor for idle machines.
-The runner will try to maintain the number of idle machines as a factor of the number of machines currently in use
+The runner will try to maintain the number of idle machines as a factor of the number of machines currently in use <br>
-`IdleCountMin = 2`: This line sets the minimum number of idle machines that should be maintained, regardless of what the IdleScaleFactor evaluates.
+`IdleCountMin = 2`: This line sets the minimum number of idle machines that should be maintained, regardless of what the IdleScaleFactor evaluates. <br>
 `MaxBuilds = 15`: This line sets the maximum number of builds that each machine can handle.
-After a machine has handled this number of builds, it will be removed
+After a machine has handled this number of builds, it will be removed<br>
 `MachineDriver = "amazonec2"`: This line sets the machine driver to Amazon EC2.
-This means that the runner will create and manage Amazon EC2 instances.
+This means that the runner will create and manage Amazon EC2 instances.<br>
 `MachineName = "runner-%s"`: This line sets the name of the machine.
-The '%s' is a placeholder that will be replaced with a unique identifier for each machine.
+The '%s' is a placeholder that will be replaced with a unique identifier for each machine.<br>
 `MachineOptions = [...]`: This line sets a list of options for the machine.
-These options include the access key and secret key for the Amazon EC2 instances, the region, the VPC ID, the subnet ID, the availability zone, whether to use a private address, the tags for the instances, the security group, and the instance type.
+These options include the access key and secret key for the Amazon EC2 instances, the region, the VPC ID, the subnet ID, the availability zone, whether to use a private address, the tags for the instances, the security group, and the instance type.<br>
 `"amazonec2-access-key=***"`: This line sets the access key for the Amazon EC2 instances.
-This key is used to authenticate with the Amazon EC2 service
+This key is used to authenticate with the Amazon EC2 service <br>
 `"amazonec2-secret-key=***"`: This line sets the secret key for the Amazon EC2 instances.
-This key is used along with the access key to authenticate with the Amazon EC2 service
+This key is used along with the access key to authenticate with the Amazon EC2 service <br>
-`"amazonec2-region=us-east-1"`: This line sets the region where the Amazon EC2 instances will be created
+`"amazonec2-region=us-east-1"`: This line sets the region where the Amazon EC2 instances will be created<br>
 `"amazonec2-vpc-id=vpc-03780aad03ecead68"`: This line sets the VPC (Virtual Private Cloud) ID for the Amazon EC2 instances.
-The instances will be created within this VPC.
+The instances will be created within this VPC.<br>
 `"amazonec2-subnet-id=subnet-0d2a8dd3dc997ebb0"`: This line sets the subnet ID for the Amazon EC2 instances.
 The instances will be created within this subnet\.
-Be aware that if the subnet should be public if the gitlab server is publicly hosted or the target machines are not in the same VPC.
+Be aware that if the subnet should be public if the gitlab server is publicly hosted or the target machines are not in the same VPC.<br>
 `"amazonec2-zone=a"`: This line sets the availability zone for the Amazon EC2 instances.
-The instances will be created within this zone
+The instances will be created within this zone<br>
 `"amazonec2-use-private-address=false"`: This line sets whether to use a private address for the Amazon EC2 instances.
-If set to true, the instances won't have a public IP address.
+If set to true, the instances won't have a public IP address.<br>
 `"amazonec2-tags=runner-manager-name,gitlab-aws-autoscaler,gitlab,true,gitlab-runner-autoscale,true"`: This line sets the tags for the Amazon EC2 instances.
-These tags can be used for identification and grouping of instances
+These tags can be used for identification and grouping of instances<br>
 `"amazonec2-security-group=sheshir-security"`: This line sets the security group for the Amazon EC2 instances.
-This defines the rules for inbound and outbound traffic to the instances.
+This defines the rules for inbound and outbound traffic to the instances.<br>
-We have to set the security group name in this field not the ID.
+We have to set the security group name in this field not the ID.<br>
 `"amazonec2-instance-type=t2.small"`: This line sets the instance type for the Amazon EC2 instances.
 This defines the hardware of the host computer for the instances

 ## Full configured Runner